Decoding UTF-8 in Haskell

 ByteString Lines

-This benchmark, implemented in bench-bslines.hs
+This benchmark, implemented in bench-bslines.hs,

-reads the file as lazy ByteString
+reads the file as lazy ByteString, splits the UTF-8

 processes the lines.